rxonhe/antlr-calculator/README.md

 docker-compose up
 ```

-The frontend will be accessible on `http://localhost:8080`, and the backend will be accessible on `http://localhost:8081` or `http://localhost:8080/api`.
+The frontend will be accessible on `http://localhost:8080`, and the backend will be accessible on `http://localhost:8080/api`.

 ## API Usage